The Mental Health issue

 Looking after the mental wellbeing of our doctors

 Many doctors and physicians suffer from mental health and wellbeing issues.
 It’s understandable.
-As a healthcare professional you’ll face highly stressful situation on a regular basis, as well as keep up with demanding hours that can lead to exhaustion and fatigue.
+As a healthcare professional you’ll face highly stressful situations on a regular basis, as well as keep up with demanding hours that can lead to exhaustion and fatigue.
 The Covid19 pandemic has amplified the mental health impact of a career in healthcare, too.

 The public relies on doctors to treat mental health declines.
-There are currently just over 190,000 staff employed by the NHS for mental wellbeing care and treatment.
+There are currently just over 190,000 staff employed by the NHS for mental well-being care and treatment.
 Many of these are doctors and clinicians.
 The UK relies on them for keeping the mental wellbeing of the nation fit and healthy.

 Don’t worry.
 If you’re going through one of those times there are places you can turn.
 You’re not alone.